ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab2/prepcontract.md

     cat workload.yaml
     ```

-1. Add a plaintext environment section to the encrypted workload section:
+## Add a plaintext environment section to the encrypted workload section

+1. This command combines the workload section (which is encrypted) with a plain text environment section.
+The contract is the output file, _user_data.yaml_.

     ``` bash
     cat << EOF > user_data.yaml